rodrigomaia06/xmrig-0donation/README.md

 ## Overview

 `xmrig-0donation` is a pre-built Docker image configured to set Xmrig's donation level to 0%.
 Xmrig is a popular CPU miner for Monero.
+This image is updated every week.

 ## Docker Usage